 We performed a variety of tests to determine the best mops for tile floors.
 We considered factors such as how well they cleaned dirt as well as stuck-on food and drinks, and how clean the floor looked after it dried.
 Everything was rated on a scale of 1 to 4 points.

 In addition to cleaning, we tested the mops for maneuverability, wringing mechanism (if it was applicable), and how well the mop cleaned corners.
 Mops were also given points for how likely we were to use them again, as well as the overall value of the product for the price.

 A mop is a simple cleaning tool, but there is a technique for keeping floors sparkling clean.
 For the best clean, always sweep or vacuum tile floors before mopping.
 Here are some questions and cleaning tips to consider when using your new mop.

 Q. What is the best way to clean a tile floor?

 Tile floors should be vacuumed or swept and then mopped about once a week.
 Combine your floor or tile cleaner of choice with warm water.
 If using a mop bucket, make sure to squeeze the excess water out of the mophead.
 Tile floors should be cleaned with a damp mop.
 Swipe the mop over the floor in gentle strokes, making sure to follow a pattern so you don’t miss any spots.

 Q. How often should I clean my tile floor?

 It is recommended to mop tile floors once a week and spot clean as needed in between.

 Q. How often should I replace my floor mop?

 Since most mops have a replaceable head, it is rarely necessary to replace the entire mop unless it has become damaged.
-Mopheads should be replaced once they are looking worse for wear, usually every two or three months.
-Permanent stains or a lingering odor is a good indicator that it’s time for a new mophead.
+Mopheads should be replaced once they are looking worse for wear, usually every 2 or 3 months.
+Permanent stains or a lingering odor typically indicate that it’s time for a new mophead.